-Does any type of mutual fund invest in combination of stocks and bonds?
+#1 Does any type of mutual fund invests in a combination of stocks and bonds?

-In case of close-ended mutual fund schemes, how long does it take for transfer of units after purchase from stock markets?
+#7 In the case of close-ended mutual fund schemes, how long does it take for transfer of units after purchase from stock markets?

 As per SEBI Regulations, the units must be transferred within 30 days from the date of lodgement of certificates with the mutual fund.

 #8 With how many funds or stocks should you diversify your portfolio?

 With diversification, you can ensure maximum benefit while minimizing the risk on your mutual fund investments.
 Diversification enables you to spread your portfolio across different assets classes like fixed income, equity, infrastructure, gold etc.